nicholasjin/theonion_vs_nottheonion/README.md

 ## Future Work
 Word embeddings are frequently employed for text classification tasks.
-Unfortunately, we were unable to get an implementation working
+Unfortunately, we were unable to get an implementation working in a timely fashion!
+The `spaCy` library is extremely powerful and extremely efficient.